 Grease interceptors are in-ground tanks.
 These large containers are buried in the ground near facilities to capture FOG and food solids and prevent these substances from entering the sewer or septic system.

 Grease traps may be quite small, depending on the needs of the operation.
 They may be located beneath a sink, where they capture the grease involved in a restaurant’s operations.

 Grease interceptors are often between 1,000 and 2,000 gallons.
 They are made of cement, fiberglass or PVC.
-They are located below the ground rather than inside the restaurant or another facility.
+They are located below ground rather than inside the restaurant or other facility.

 Grease interceptors function in much the same way as grease traps; however, they operate on a much larger scale.
 They are also found below ground, so they cannot be maneuvered to empty or clean them.

 Grease traps do not stop all of the grease that moves toward the drain and the sewer system.
 Roughly 15 percent of the grease reaches the sewer.
 If the trap is not well maintained, up to 100 percent of the grease can enter the sewer.
 Additionally, if a restaurant is particularly busy, the fast flow of water can cause the FOG to bypass the trap and enter the system.

 The installation of a grease interceptor requires the digging of a trench.
 Property owners must have a sizable section of land to devote to this tank.
 As with grease traps, this interceptor can also prove ineffective if the water flow is too fast to allow the materials to separate in the tank.

 Do you have additional questions about grease traps in Conroe, TX?
 Contact the experienced professionals at All Pro Septic.
 Since 1999, we’ve been the area’s go-to source for sewage pump repair, line cleaning and tank maintenance.
 Reach out to us today to learn more or schedule a service appointment with our team!